o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 This library is expected to be included in the project via xran_fh_o_du.h, statically compiled and linked with the L1 application as well as DPDK libraries.
-The xRAN packet processing-specific functionality is encapsulated into this library and not exposed to the rest of the 5G NR pipeline.
+The O-RAN packet processing-specific functionality is encapsulated into this library and not exposed to the rest of the 5G NR pipeline.

-This way, xRAN specific changes are decoupled from the 5G NR L1 pipeline.
-As a result, the design and implementation of the 5G L1 pipeline code and xRAN library can be done in parallel, provided the defined interface is not modified.
+This way, O-RAN specific changes are decoupled from the 5G NR L1 pipeline.
+As a result, the design and implementation of the 5G L1 pipeline code and O-RAN library can be done in parallel, provided the defined interface is not modified.

 Ethernet consists of two modules:

--  Ethernet implements xRAN specific HW Ethernet initialization, close, send and receive
+-  Ethernet implements O-RAN specific HW Ethernet initialization, close, send and receive

--  ethdi provides Ethernet level software primitives to handle xRAN packet exchange
+-  ethdi provides Ethernet level software primitives to handle O-RAN packet exchange

-The xRAN layer implements the next set of functionalities:
+The O-RAN layer implements the next set of functionalities:

 -  Common code specific for both C-plane and U-plane as well as TX and RX